 - Information retrieval and visualization, computational social science

-- Computational models of human cognition and behavior, including language and speech processing
+- Computational models of human cognition, including language and speech, decision-making, learning and generalization

 - Human-Computer interaction, design informatics, assistive and educational technology

-Applicants should have a good honours degree or equivalent in computer science, cognitive science, AI, or a related discipline.
+Applicants should have a strong undergradudate degree or equivalent in computer science, cognitive science, AI, or a related discipline.

-For a list of academic staff at ILCC with research areas, and for a list of indicative PhD topics, please consult the links below.
+For a list of academic staff at ILCC with research areas, and for a list of indicative PhD topics, please consult:

 About the PhD programme

-Details regarding the PhD programme and the application procedure can be found on the Informatics website.
+Details regarding the PhD programme and the application procedure can be found at:

 How to apply